Miyuri15/FlavorFleet/README.md

 FlavorFleet is a Food Ordering App with Micro Service Architecture

-Run docker after code change in files docker compose down && docker compose up -d delivery-service
+Use the following command to start all containers: docker compose down docker compose up -d